Skip to main content

 • Contactless payment terminals: Many modern contactless payment terminals already support both Apple VAS and Google SmartTap.
 If you're looking for a solution for accepting payments and passes, consider these terminals.

-• Specialized NFC readers: If you need a dedicated NFC reader for a specific use case (like event ticketing or loyalty programs), consider the options from VTAP and ID TECH.
+• Specialized NFC readers: If you need a dedicated NFC reader for a specific use case, consider the following options:

 Remember to always check the specifications and documentation of any hardware you're considering to ensure it meets your needs and is compatible with the technologies you want to use.